Frequently Asked Questions

 Do you take TriCare?
 Other insurances?
 Medicaid?

-The Licensed Midwives in this area would LOVE to be able to accept TriCare but they do not cover us.
-At this time, TriCare covers Certified Nurse Midwives only.
+The Licensed Midwives in this area would LOVE to be able to accept TriCare but they do not provide benefits for LM services.
+At this time, TriCare covers Certified Nurse Midwives only, and I can recommend some great ones.
 I do offer a discount for military families.

 I am not in network with any insurance providers.
 At this time my care is self-pay with the goal of insurance reimbursement after your birth.
 You can verify your benefits through Express Claims to find out what they expect your insurance to pay/what your refund would be.
 The fee for verification of benefits will be refunded from your total amount owed for care.